 Furthermore, some marketing experts argue that the formula for computing NPS treats people who give a score of zero the same as those who score the company with six, even though there is a clear difference in the perception of such customers.
 Likewise, a company might find their customers are 60% Promoters and 30% Detractors—versus 30% Promoters and 0% Detractors.
 Both result in an NPS of +30 despite what are obvious differences between the two customer groups.

 Once you have established a method for collecting customers’ perceptions of your company, product or service, you should have the NPS displayed in real-time as well as track it for trend analysis.
-Additionally, you should track NPS along with other measures of customer perceptions—metrics like CSAT and CES.
+You should also track NPS with other measures of customer perceptions—metrics like CSAT and CES, along with a Voice of Customer Program and social listening, noted Sean Hawkins, Group Manager of Customer Success at UBM, Top 50 ICMI Thought Leader and author at Call Center Weekly.
+But it’s equally important to have a plan for what you do with the insights gleaned from results.

-Service support managers need a real-time understanding of support center performance and their associated personnel and activities.
-Additionally, reports on service support performance need to be generated on a routine basis, standardized across multiple support centers and be made available between multiple levels of management.
+Service support managers also need a real-time understanding of support center performance and their associated personnel and activities.
+Reports on service support performance need to be generated on a routine basis, standardized across multiple support centers and be made available between multiple levels of management.

 Therefore, utilizing a performance analytics tool you can proactively monitor the effectiveness and efficiency of your service support centers and make confident business decisions based on real-time data and trending.
 By connecting to multiple technologies and centrally monitoring all your support centers and staff with a single prescriptive dashboard, you can make proactive decisions to minimize risk and maximize your budget.
 The customer experience will continually improve by monitoring your resources and the impact they’re making.